0x20/hackerspace-blueprint/pact/README.md

  * If you use one of the public workstations, please shut it off when you are done.
  * if you use the printer, please deposit some cash to pay for consumables

-## 2.2.2 Space property that requires you to follow a workshop before use
+**Space property that requires you to follow a workshop before use**

  * 3D printer